xjoeshadows/spurstuff/tools/ContextAPI/README.md

 - ### contextAPIFlexibleFileEnrichment.py:
   - Enriches a CSV of IPs and outputs to JSONL.
 Requires at least a column entitled IPs, IP Addresses, etc...and also accepts a Timestamp column for historical Context API lookups.
 Will take any additional columns (such as a transaction ID column) and appends to the output enrichment e.g. for correlation purposes.
 The script has a variable number of workers for parallel lookup requests.

+- ### contextAPI_timelineanalysis.py
+  - Will enrich an IP or IPs with multiple dates based on the user timeline specified and return the changes to the data over that timeline for quick temporal analysis.

 - ### IPs+Timestamps.csv:
   - Sample CSV file